 The Fayette County Board of Commissioners continues their commitment to a balanced budget and excellent customer service for the Citizens of Fayette County.

-From FY 2014 to FY 2019, the Fayette County Board of Commissioners rolled back the General Fund maintenance and operations millage rate.
-The FY 2020 budget did not include a rollback when the millage rate remained the same.
-For FY 2021 and FY 2022, the Board of Commissioners rolled back the General Fund maintenance and operations millage rate.
-The millage rate rollbacks approved by the Board of Commissioners since FY 2014 represent cumulative net savings to the Citizens of Fayette County of approximately \$40M.
-For FY 2022, the projected impact of the operating budget on the fund balance for the General Fund is an increase of \$35K and for the Special Revenue Funds an increase of \$3.4M.
+For FY 2023, the projected impact of the operating budget on the fund balance for the General Fund is an increase of \$943K and for the Special Revenue Funds an increase of \$3.7M.
 This year's budget continues the tradition of effective teamwork amongst the County's respective Elected Officials, Constitutional Officers, and Department Heads.

-The adopted FY 2022 budget highlights related to the General Fund include the following:
+The adopted FY 2023 budget highlights related to the General Fund include the following:

-- 1. Maintaining a fund balance committed stabilization of \$15.2M, - 2.
+- 1. Maintaining a fund balance committed stabilization of \$16.5M, - 2.
 An emergency fund balance of \$2.0M, - 3.
-A \$1.6M non-spendable balance on loans for Stormwater Projects, - 4.
-An assigned fund balance for capital/CIP projects of \$9.3M, - 5.
-An unassigned fund balance of approximately \$7.4M.
+An assigned fund balance for capital/CIP projects of \$8.0M, - 4.
+An unassigned fund balance of approximately \$7.9M.